-The Contractor shall honor outstanding authorizations for a minimum of ninety (90) calendar days when a member transitions to the Contractor from another source of coverage.
+During year one (1) of the Contract, Contractor shall honor outstanding authorizations for a minimum of ninety (90) calendar days when a member transitions to the Contractor from another source of coverage.
+Beginning one (1) year after the Contact effective date, Contractor shall honor all outstanding authorizations for a minimum of thirty (30) calendar days.
 The Contractor must pay any costs the State incurs associated with failure by the Contractor to honor outstanding authorizations as specified herein.